Forward trijet production in proton-nucleus collisions: gluon initiated channel: Collinear divergences: recovering the real part of DGLAP

-at the cross-section level, which is almost identical to the LO color correlator up to an overall $N_c/2$ factor.
+at the cross section level, which is almost identical to the LO color correlator up to an overall $N_c/2$ factor.
 The only difference lies in the definition of the transverse coordinate $\Perp{w_2}$ in terms of $\Perp{x}$ and $\Perp{y}$ (and likewise for $\Perp{w_2'}$), which is apparently distinct from the LO case because $z_q+z_{\bar q}=1-z_g\neq 1$.
-As we shall, this difference is actually essential to obtain factorization.
+As we shall see, this difference is actually essential to obtain factorization.

-In order to make appear the $g\to gg$ DGLAP splitting function, it is simpler to express the perturbative factor $\Ncal^{\bar{\lambda}\lambda\sigma\sigma'}_{g,reg}$ computed in Eq.\,\eqref{eq:Ngreg-def_first} in the following form
+In order to make appear the $g\to gg$ DGLAP splitting function, it is simpler to express the perturbative factor $\Ncal^{\bar{\lambda}\lambda\sigma\sigma'}_{g,reg}$ computed in Eq.\,\eqref{N_g_LO_factorization} in the following form

 where $\xi\equiv 1-z_g=z_q+z_{\bar q}$.
-As mentioned in section~\ref{sub:gggLO}, the "square" of the triple gluon vertex $\Gt$ can be related to the $g\to gg$ splitting function thanks the key identity
+As mentioned in section~\ref{sub:gggLO}, the ``square" of the triple gluon vertex $\Gt$ can be related to the $g\to gg$ splitting function thanks the key identity

 In this expression, $P_{gg}^{real}$ is the real part of the unpolarized $g\to gg$ DGLAP splitting function:

 while $P_{gg_L}^{real}$ describes the splitting of an unpolarized gluon into a linearly polarized one and reads